 Copper J1421/P1564 with supposedly 8 struck.

-Aluminum J1422/P1565 with only 2 believed struck including the illustrated piece.
+Aluminum J1422/P1565 with only 2 believed struck with the following early pedigrees:

 2) Newcomer, Col Green, Olsen per Mehl's 11/44 lot 49 but this coin is not in the Newman/B. G. Johnson inventory.